kitconcept/volto-highlight-block/README.md

 ![kitconcept GmbH](https://github.com/kitconcept/volto-blocks/raw/master/kitconcept.png)

 This add-on provides a block that features a big image picked from the images on the site on top and a title and description editable inline.
 It allows also to set colors on the background of the text area.
 It features five customizable colors by default.
+See the block in action: [www.dlr.de](https://www.dlr.de/de/das-dlr).

 ## Customizable colors